kotolex/surrealist/README.md

 You need read this on SurrealDB recordID: https://docs.surrealdb.com/docs/surrealql/datamodel/ids

-For support and compatibility reasons there are two way to specify recordID in method.
+For support and compatibility reasons there are two ways to specify recordID in method.
 Let's consider CREATE method for example:
 ```python
 # all the same